-where i is the sample number, $Ia_i$ and $Ib_i$ are the digital numbers of the post- and pre-images, $\hat{l}a_i$ and $\hat{l}b_i$ are the corresponding averaged digital numbers over the surroundings of pixel i within a 13 x 13 pixel window, and the total number of pixels N within this window is 169 to compute the two indices [6].
-Focusing on urbanized areas to detect building damage, the pixels whose backscattering coefficient was smaller than the assigned threshold value is masked in the vale z distribution.
+where i is the sample number, Ia_i and Ib_i are the digital numbers of the post- and pre-images, $\hat{I}a_i$ and $\hat{I}b_i$ are the corresponding averaged digital numbers over the surroundings of pixel i within a 13 x 13 pixel window, and the total number of pixels N within this window is 169 to compute the two indices [6].
+Focusing on urbanized areas to detect building damage, the pixels whose backscattering coefficients are smaller than the assigned threshold value are masked in the vale z distribution.

-III.
 SAR DATASET OF RECENT EARTHQUAKES

 Satellite SAR observed the stricken areas by the recent earthquakes as well as the Kobe event.
-We selected two destructive earthquakes, the 1999 Kocaeli, Turkey and the 2001 Gujarat, India, which generated a large number of collapsed buildings and human causalities in the large areas, for demonstrating the validity of the method.
+We selected three destructive earthquakes, the 1999 Kocaeli, Turkey, the 2001 Gujarat, India, and the 1993 Hokkaido Nansei-Oki, Japan, which generated a large number of collapsed buildings and human causalities in the large areas, for demonstrating the validity of the method.